munificent/craftinginterpreters/book/statements-and-state.md

 ### Assignment semantics

-We have a new syntax tree node, so our interpreter gets a new visit method:
+We have a new syntax tree node, so our interpreter gets a new visit method.

 ^code visit-assign